in Sweet Corn

-Smartfert uses biodegradable polymer coating technology to encapsulate a urea prill.
+Smartfert uses biodegradable coating technology to encapsulate a urea granular.

-The polymer coating releases the nitrogen gradually as the plant requires it.
+The membrane releases the nitrogen gradually as the plant requires it.
 This process, known as Control Release Fertiliser (CRF), ensures there is less opportunity for the nitrogen to be leached or lost through volatilisation and gives the plant a significantly better chance of utilising all the applied fertiliser.

 Smartfert has been trialed in New Zealand since 2010 as a supply of nitrogen on pasture, maize and sweet corn crops.

 Compare Smartfert to Standard Urea.

 Compare lower rates of nitrogen using Smartfert.